Use this in Arrangement Calculator

 Wedding and event floristry offers higher earning potential but demands weekend work and seasonal intensity.
 Average UK wedding flower spend ranges from £1,250 to well over £10,000.

-Funeral floristry provides steady year-round demand.
-It requires sensitivity and attention to cultural requirements, and is described as intense, artistic work.
+Funeral floristry gives steady year-round demand.
+It needs sensitivity and attention to cultural requirements, and is intense, artistic work.

-Corporate floristry involves regular contracts for hotels, offices, and restaurants, providing predictable recurring income.
+Corporate floristry means regular contracts for hotels, offices, and restaurants, with predictable recurring income.

-Freelancing gives flexibility but requires building a reputation and managing the business side yourself.
+Freelancing gives flexibility but needs you to build a reputation and run the business side yourself.

 Teaching at colleges, private schools, or through your own workshops combines experience with education.